Australians (TV series): Synopsis

 Private John (Jack) Simpson was a stretcher bearer during World War I, who went into the line of fire in Gallipoli, rescuing wounded soldiers.
 In the absence of stretchers, Simpson borrowed a donkey to carry the wounded back to base camp.
 His deeds of bravery, made him a war hero and an Australian icon.

-Episode 3: Vivian Bullwinkle
+Episode 3: Vivian Bullwinkel

 March 15, 1988.
 Written by Anne Brooksbank.
 Directed by Rod Hardy.